V0ltic/Crypto-Clipper/README.md

 ![tut 2](https://i.imgur.com/IqQDDQ6.png)

 ## Disclaimer
-This project should be used for ducational purposes only.
+This project should be used for educational purposes only.